Hank Wilson

-Henry "Hank" Wilson (April 29, 1947, Sacramento, California – November 9, 2008, San Francisco, California) was a longtime San Francisco LGBT rights activist and long term AIDS activist and survivor.
+Henry "Hank" Wilson (April 29, 1947, in Sacramento, California – November 9, 2008, in San Francisco, California) was a longtime San Francisco LGBT rights activist and long term AIDS activist and survivor.
 The Bay Area Reporter noted that "over more than 30 years, he played a pivotal role in San Francisco's LGBT history."
 He grew up in Sacramento, and graduated with a B.A. in education from the University of Wisconsin–Madison in 1971.

 LGBT activism

 Wilson founded or co-founded many organizations, including the Gay Teachers Coalition; the Butterfly Brigade, which became the Castro Street Safety Patrol; San Francisco Gay Democratic Club, which became the Harvey Milk Lesbian, Gay, Bisexual, Transgender Democratic Club; the Tenderloin AIDS Network, which became Tenderloin AIDS Resource Center; the PWA Coalition; Mobilization Against AIDS; a film festival that grew into the Frameline Film Festival; the AIDS Candlelight Vigil, which became the International AIDS Candlelight Memorial; the Committee to Monitor Poppers and ACT UP/Golden Gate, which became Survive AIDS.